Annual Conference Registration

 The members of annual conference will use an electronic voting system on Wednesday, June 13, 2018.
 The devices are programmed separately for lay and clergy members.
 Voting cards are distributed at registration.
 You must have your card to participate in the voting process.
 Lay seating is designated on the left side of the room upon entering the Grand Hall.
 Clergy seating is designated on the right side of the room.
 Look for signs.
 This seating is for Wednesday only.
 Orientation to the voting devices is scheduled for Wednesday, June 13, at 8:30 a.m.
 It is each member’s responsibility to secure the voting card received at registration.
 It is recommended that members keep the voting card in their name badge holder along with their name badge which they will also need for voting.

 The Classic Center family restrooms are located on the upper and lower floors of the Foundry Building.
 Baby changing stations are located in the men’s and women’s restrooms located near the Athena Ballroom and the Grand Hall.
 Baby changing stations are also located in the women’s restrooms on each level of the theatre lobby and near the Olympia Room.
 Location of space for nursing mothers is available at the Information Center.

 Gluten-free Communion Elements

-Members make and confirm housing arrangements directly with hotels in the area.
-Information is on the North Georgia Conference website http://www.ngumc.org/ac2014.
+Members make and confirm housing arrangements directly with hotels in the Athens area.
+Information is on the North Georgia Conference website http://www.ngumc.org/ac2018.
 Additional information is available from the Athens Convention/Visitors Bureau, 706-357-4410 or 800-653-0603, or on the website visitathensga.com.

-The information centers for annual conference and Athens are located in The Classic Center at the top of the escalators and in The Atrium.
+Information center for annual conference and Athens is located in The Classic Center at the top of the escalators.
 Emergency messages are displayed electronically in the Classic Center Grand Hall.
-The telephone number for the message center is 706-357-4513.

 Audio interpretation for Spanish and Korean is available in the Grand Hall.